 Each Director is a respected individual with the appropriate experience to act as the Directors of the Manager.
-The profiles of the Directors may be found from page 19 to 20 of the Annual Report.
+The profiles of the Directors may be found from page 17 to 18 of the Annual Report.
 The Board is headed by Mr Francis Siu Wai Keung, who presides as Chairman.
 The Board encompasses a diverse set of skills, experience, and knowledge of the REIT and its portfolio properties.
+Due consideration is also given to other diversity factors including but not limited to tenure, age and gender.
 The Board will review the composition of the Board from time to time to ensure that the size of the Board provides effective and efficient decision-making, and that the Board is sufficiently independent.

 In addition, the composition of the Board is determined using the following principles: